JScott/robot_sweatshop/README.md

 # Configuration

 The server isn't much help without a job to run.
+Run `sweatshop job <name>` to create a new job or edit an existing one.

 _TODO_

+Job structure is...

 Then hook into `url.com/:tool/payload-for/:job`.
 For example, `url.com/bitbucket/payload-for/selenium-tests`.